dctech/speaking/README.md

 ### About the Repo

 This is a joint project by some DC Tech organizers.
-If you have an idea for improving the repo or want your meetup group to participate, feel free to submit a pull request or leave an issue with the #meta tag!
+If you have an idea for improving the repo or want your meetup group to participate, feel free to submit a pull request or leave an issue with the `meta` label!